 You may need to gather certain documents or information, or to contact people for other evidence.
 Also, you may need to send certain documents to the court, or to the other side in the case.
 The Client Care Letter will explain what you need to do.

-If you would like to know which of our barristers are trained to accept Public Access please visit our barristers page and look for the term Public Access, which can be found next to the barrister’s full name.
+If you would like to know which of our barristers are trained to accept public access please visit our barristers page and look for the public access symbol, which can be found next to the barrister’s full name.